Principal Business Analyst

 - Worked closely with the Nursing Informatics team to ensure a safe transition of the TrendCare system from Metro North Hospital and Health Service to the Sunshine Coast Hospital and Health Service (SCHHS).
 Work undertaken included project planning, developing business requirements, test script development (for system, integration and performance testing) using HP Quality Center, undertaking the various types of testing (Proof of Concept, UAT, Performance, and Production Verification) as well as planning the migration steps to ensure a successful deployment.

 - Successfully upgraded the TrendCare system from version 3.5.1 to version 3.6, implementing a number of labour and time-saving features to the Nursing Informatics team in particular and the Health Service at large.

 - Managed the role out of the Task Management System Android application to the Patient Support Assistant (PSA) Wi-Fi phones.
 This involved working closely with the eHealth networking team to rectify certificate and language issues on the devices and working with local ICT to ensure server performance was not degraded.
 Close business relationships were forged to ensure that the PSA team leaders were kept informed at all stages of the process.

 Identified the business requirements for the new Patient Access Coordination Hub (PACH) service being commissioned at the SCHHS.
-This required working closely with the Executive and Enhancing Clinical Performance teams to ensure that requirements were gathered for ‘Day 1’ and those that could be used as a foundation for the Service going forward.
+Worked with the Executive and Enhancing Clinical Performance teams to ensure that requirements were gathered for ‘Day 1’ opening of the service, as well as identifying additional requirements that needed to be met so that the Service could be expanded easily going forward.